vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-consequences.md

 investments in prevention.
 We can invest in the technologies of peace, instead of constantly feeding the war machine.
-We can still maintain a military for the common defense, but we will not need to be constantly putting it to use to promote and defend the interests of the private bank- ers and other special interests.
+We can still maintain a military for the common defense, but we will not need to be constantly putting it to use to promote and defend the interests of the private bankers and other special interests.

 ## Innovation